rojenzaman/fortune-anarsizm/README.md

 To uninstall:

-    $ sudo make uninstall DISTRO=DEBIAN
+    $ sudo make uninstall distro=debian

-Where DISTRO=DEBIAN should be replaced with your distribution's name.
-For example, on Fedora say DISTRO=FEDORA.
+Where distro=debian should be replaced with your distribution's name.
+For example, on Fedora say distro=fedora.

 For supported distribution options, [look here](DISTROS.md).